I was assistant to the Manager of the

 As a relaxation I like nothing better than to try my luck fly-fishing on the rivers of Dartmoor in Devonshire, and of course enjoying a pint or three afterwards.
 I also like to play the piano, and compose Music.

-As regards Synthesisers, I have an Alesis Fusion 8HD, an Alesis Fusion 6HD, A Yamaha MOXF6, and Akai ADVANCE61 Control Keyboard.
-I also have Native Instruments Komplete10.
+As regards Synthesisers, I have an Alesis Fusion 8HD, an Alesis Fusion 6HD, A Yamaha MOXF6, a Yamaha SY85 and Akai ADVANCE61 Control Keyboard.
+I also have Native Instruments Komplete11 Ultimate.

 Since my redundancy, I am a global moderator on three Internet Forums that deal with Use and maintenance of Synthesizers, and music matters in general.
 It has helped to fill the gap the job left behind and fulfill my Technical Support tendancies ;-)